 Though you may not have realized it, you can enjoy some quality time in the snow without ever leaving the South!
 North Georgia provides the perfect escape for those who need a break from the sunshine and want to enjoy the glorious snow-capped mountains and all of the fun activities that come with it.

-Since Helen will reconnect you with an Alpine town, winter might be the most picturesque season to visit.
-The brick streets may be dusted with snow, the barren trees let the warm sun rays through, and you'll hear the crunch of leaves under your feet as you enjoy outdoor activities.
+Since visiting Helen reconnects you with an Alpine town, winter might be the most picturesque season to visit.
+Brick streets may be dusted with snow and barren trees let the warm sun rays through creating beautiful shadows.
+As you enjoy outdoor activities and take each step, listen to the crunch of leaves under your feet.

-There are plenty of things to do and see that will bring you some extra holiday cheer while allowing you to connect with your loved ones.
-Whether you are looking or a unique way to celebrate the holidays or are traveling to see family in northern Georgia, you can rest assured that you will enjoy the magic of the Christmas season when you stay in one of the luxurious Helen cabin rentals.
+There are plenty of things to do and see that will bring extra holiday cheer while allowing you to connect with your loved ones.
+Are you looking for a unique way to celebrate the holidays or traveling to see family in northern Georgia?
+Rest assured that you will enjoy the magic of the Christmas season when you stay in one of the luxurious Helen cabin rentals.

 Your Winter Cabin Stay